Michigan Daily Music matcher

 Conduct usability testing with the final prototype.

-Due to the time constraint and how we had spent more time on defining what we would be designing, we did not have time to incorporate usability testing of some kind.
+Due to the time constraint and how we had spent more time on defining what we would be designing, we did not have time to incorporate usability testing of some kind as I had set out for us.
 We only had design feedback within our team throughout the process so getting user feedback would would help us either validate or tweak our designs before handoff.

 Interviewing more diverse students and expand on themes and insights.